devmount/neural-network-pos-tagger/readme.md

     Step 100: loss 0.9, accuracy 91% - saved model checkpoint to 'saved/model-100'
     Step 200: loss 0.2, accuracy 98% - saved model checkpoint to 'saved/model-200'
     Step 300: loss 0.0, accuracy 100% - saved model checkpoint to 'saved/model-300'

+You can also call the script with inline configuration.
+To train a model using the FNN architecture, use the flags `-p`, `-e`, `-s`, and `-n`.
+It is required to use all 4 flags, otherwise the static configuration from the `settings.py` will be used.
+An example call would be:

+    python tagger.py --train data/test.corpus -p 1 -e 250 -s 350 -n 5

+To train a model using the RNN architecture, use the flags `-t`, `-s`, and `-n`.
+It is required to use all r flags, otherwise the static configuration from the `settings.py` will be used.
+An example call would be:

+    python tagger.py --train data/test.corpus -t 8 -s 50 -n 5

 ### Tagging